Rush Limbaugh, the Limbaugh Institute for Advanced Conservative Studies.

 Where's all that tobacco lawsuit money gone?

-And you can still buy cigarettes.
+You can still buy cigarettes.

-Not legally anywhere, but they haven't banned the product, but they are funding children's health care programs with the sale of tobacco products.
+Not legally anywhere, but they haven't banned the product, but they are funding children's healthcare programs with the sale of tobacco products.

 And now the National Football League is the equivalent of big tobacco.

-Brief time out, my friends, we'll come back and continue after this.
+We'll come back and continue after this.

 Don't go away.